sailfishapps/landed/README.md

 Using Landed:

 When Landed starts, it automatically fires up the GPS.
-When the location is found, the nearest "Group" is selected, and the SMS Buttons are activated, allowing the sending of either a normal REcovery SMS, or an emergency "Help Me!"
+When the location is found, the nearest "Group" is selected, and the SMS Buttons are activated, allowing the sending of either a normal Recovery SMS, or an emergency "Help Me!"
 SMS.

 The user can:
 1) change the "Group" by clicking on the "Group" header between the GPS Display and the SMS buttons.